Mews/simpleaudiostretch/README.md

 ##  Features

 - Supports many different audio formats, including mp3, wav, and also raw audio data in the form of numpy ndarrays.
-- Its incredibly fast, especially when working with raw audio data.
+- Its incredibly fast when working with raw audio data.
 ## Usage/Examples

+**The full documentation for this package can be found [here](https://simpleaudiostretch.readthedocs.io/en/latest/simplestretch.html)**.

 This is an example on how you might use this library\
 In this example we take a file called `song.mp3` and make it twice as long: